Gi60s/openapi-enforcer/docs-src/guide/validate-document.md

 This example WILL NOT resolve `$ref`s, so if you need to do that be sure to use the [Enforcer.dereference](../api/index.md#enforcerdereference) function first.

-This example also requires that you know which version of the Open API Specification your document it.
+This example also requires that you know which version of the Open API Specification your document uses.

 ```js
 const Enforcer = require('openapi-enforcer')